john-b-edwards/johnedwards/content/_resume.md

 ### Baseball Operations Intern, Baltimore Orioles
 #### 2019

-I worked in the Orioles baseball operation department to build internal tools to assist with data management on the scouting and high performance fronts.
+I worked in the Orioles baseball operations department to build internal tools to assist with data management on the scouting and high performance fronts.

 ### Sports Editor, The Technique
 #### 2017-2019